Binary Code Obfuscation, Anti-Reversing - Android & iOS

 Automatically detect and exclude publicly available elements from being obfuscated, to reduce overall application package size.

-5. Click Build My App at the bottom of the Build Workflow (shown in Figure 3).
+2. Initiate the build command either by clicking Build My App at the bottom of the Build Workflow (shown in Figure 4) or via your CI/CD as described in Section 2.1.4.

 Congratulations!
 The Binary Code Obfuscation protection is now added to the mobile app

-3. Certify the Binary Code Obfuscation feature in Mobile Apps.
+3. Certify the Binary Code Obfuscation feature in Mobile Apps

 After building Binary Code Obfuscation, Appdome generates a Certified Secure™ certificate to guarantee that the Binary Code Obfuscation protection has been added and is protecting the app.
 To verify that the Binary Code Obfuscation protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below: Binary Code Obfuscation shown in Certificate secure